-1. Binders with loose-leaf paper are provided by the Office of Academic Success for volunteer note-takers.
-Note-takers should use these binders to facilitate the ease and efficiency of copying notes each week.
+1. Binders with loose-leaf paper are available, if necessary, for volunteer note-takers.
+Note-takers may use these binders to facilitate the ease and efficiency of copying notes each week.
 Please write on the front of the page only.

 2. Class attendance is of the utmost priority for your success, as well as, the benefit of the note recipient.

 3. Please place the date and course title (ex: WCUL 101-1/15/14) at the start of each class lecture.

 4. Notes should be in pen and written legibly in a modified outline format (whenever possible) for ease in reading and understanding.
 Math notes can be taken in pencil, but press firmly to improve the readability of the copy.

 5. Use white space effectively—Separate topics and leave margins.

 6. If you add personal insights to your notes- mark your comment(s) as "me" or "mine."

 7. If you use non-standard abbreviations, please provide a key for atypical notations.

 8. Take notes about class assignments (especially due dates) in addition to the lecture material.